PabloHdzVizcarra/funny-notes/README.md

 # Funny Notes

-Simple application for storing notes
+Simple application for storing notes, you must create an account to use the application

 **Installation**